likalium/kali-shell-on-your-linux/README.md

   After doing that, move you on the folder chere are stored all the elements of this repository with `cd kali-shell-on-your-linux`.

   ### Move the zsh-autosuggestions & zsh-syntax-highlighting folders
-  - Your actually on a folder who contain folders and files you'll must move à the right place.
+  - Your actually on a folder who contain folders and files you'll must move at the right place.
   - First, do `ls`to see the files and folders there is here, like of this example:

 ![ls in kali-shell-on-your-linux](